-So I went to my garage where I had three different grays that looked blue in natural light that I had purchased previously to paint a piece of furniture…I ended up using one called Wood Smoke by Glidden as my ‘grout’.
-Let’s try that again…I am NOW ready to get started!😏 I will be painting the surrounding walls this color as well…but I’ll save that for another day!!
+So I went to my garage where I had three different grays that looked blue in natural light that I had purchased previously to paint a piece of furniture.
+I ended up using one called Wood Smoke by Glidden as my ‘grout’.
+Let’s try that again, I am NOW ready to get started!😏 I will be painting the surrounding walls this color as well…but I’ll save that for another day!!

 The first mistake…picking a wall with a smoke detector and doorbell chime…neither one was flat when I removed the covers, so painting OVER them was rough!!

-Since I chose to make the bricks different shades of gray because no bricks are all one color…well, that meant that I could not use the roller…OMG…I had to paint all the bricks with the small stencil brush…so I had decided early on I would only paint half the wall and plank the bottom…I have also always wanted a planked wall in my home…planks and bricks I thought, “What a lovely combo!
+Since I chose to make the bricks of my stenciled wall different shades of gray because no bricks are all one color if you look at real bricks you will see they are multiple colors and shades.
+Well, that meant that I could not use the roller…OMG…I had to paint all the bricks with a small stencil brush!
+I had decided early on I would only paint half the wall and plank the bottom, I just so happen to have also always wanted a planked wall in my home!
+Planks and bricks make a lovely combo!

-I used 3 different acrylic paints for my ‘bricks’…I did add black to the pewter gray to get the darkest gray you see on the wall, but I used all of them without the black added as well!
+I used 3 different acrylic paints for my ‘bricks’.
+I did add black to the pewter gray to get the darkest gray you see on the wall, but I used all of them without the black added as well!

 Yep…I made such a mess!!
 Lol!!

 So I painted six or seven sets and then started on my planked wall to take a break from painting!
-While working on that in the garage I decided I really needed a narrow table of some sort in the middle of my hallway wall…so I started drawing up the plans for that which you will be able to get the plans for HERE someday!!
+While working on that in the garage I decided I really needed a narrow table of some sort in the middle of my hallway wall, so I threw together this shoe cabinet!
 Lol!
 I cannot stay on task if you hadn’t noticed!! 🙈 Here is a progress shot of the painting!

 This single stencil came in really handy as well…between this one and the two brick overlapping stencil they send you…you are set and can tackle any small area!!
 Saved me a ton of time…yeah would have taken me at least two hours more trying to use the large stencil in such a small area!!

-So my painting took a total of about 8-10 hours…I broke it up into 2-3 hour segments over a couple of days because I would become crazy staring at bricks for that long!!
+So my painting took a total of about 8-10 hours.
+I broke it up into 2-3 hour segments over a couple of days because I would become crazy staring at bricks for that long!!
 LOL!!
-This is by far longer than it would have taken if I just would have used one color of paint because rolling it on is smooth and simple…just to test it out…I rolled the stencil once with a solid paint color, and then went back and painted over the bricks with my multi-colored paints, the roller was phenomenal time-wise compared to hand brushing each one!!
-Although the roller was faster, this particular stencil was still a little tricky because the brick openings are so big compared to the small pieces of plastic (grout) to hold it together… it didn’t want to lay very flat if my painter’s tape was not PERFECT…it was really tough to keep large gaps from forming in between the stencil and the wall, I just held the plastic tight around each brick as I rolled the stencil.
-I would say if you are a beginner like myself…pick a stencil that has smaller openings and then as you gain experience this stencil would probably be a cinch!!
-Haha!!
-Here are a few more pictures of my beautiful art!! 😉
+This is by far longer than it would have taken if I just would have used one color of paint because rolling it on is smooth and simple.
+Just to test it out, I rolled the stencil once with a solid paint color, and then went back and painted over the bricks with my multi-colored paints, the roller was phenomenal time-wise compared to hand brushing each one!!

 Squeal, I am in LOVE with the wall now!!
-I will not lie, there was a night that I just wanted to paint the wall back to a solid color and be done…but I am so GLAD I never did…and don’t forget… that was not the stencils fault…painting over the smoke detector, door bell chime and around the door frame were the times I wanted to pull my hair out…if I would have chosen a flat wall without an obstruction it would have been a piece of cake!
+I will not lie, there was a night that I just wanted to paint the wall back to a solid color and be done, but I am so GLAD I never did.
+That was not the stencil’s fault either, painting over the smoke detector, doorbell chime, and around the door frame were the times I wanted to pull my hair out.
+If I would have chosen a flat wall without an obstruction it would have been a piece of cake!